-Check that all connections are tight.
+Check that all connections are right.
 A small leak in any of the hoses or pipe connections will substantially reduce the performance of your air compressor.
-If you suspect a leak, spray a small amount of soapy water around the area of the suspected leak with a spray bottle.
+If you suspect a leak, spray a small amount of soapy water with spray bottle.
 If bubbles appear, repair or replace the faulty component.
-Do not overtighten any connections.
+Do not over tighten any connections.